Peking Union Medical College Hospital

 New uterine stent aims to speed recovery after abortion

 Disease control Not yet recruitingThis study is testing a small, hormone-releasing device placed in the uterus after an abortion to see if it helps the uterine lining heal better and faster.
-Researchers will compare it to a similar device without hormones.
-They will measure the thickness of the uterine lining and…
+Researchers will compare this new device against a similar device without hormones in 200 women.
+The main goal is to see if…

 Phase: NA • Sponsor: Peking Union Medical College Hospital • Aim: Disease control